Jack Ryan (character): The Hunt for Red October (1984)

 Marko Ramius, the Soviet Navy's top submarine commander, takes command of the Красный Октябрь (Krasny Oktyabr, or in English, Red October), the newest Typhoon-class ballistic missile submarine, with which he plans to defect with his officers.
 Having briefly met Ramius at an embassy function several years before, Ryan (portrayed by Alec Baldwin in the film adaptation) is asked by Admiral Greer to brief National Security Advisor Jeffrey Pelt and his staff on Ramius' background and the deadly new capabilities of Red Octobers secret revolutionary silent jet propulsion drive system called the caterpillar drive.
 Ryan recognizes that the renegade ethnic Lithuanian captain may want to defect rather than attack the West.
 Ryan works to establish contact with Ramius and get him and his crew along with the submarine secretly into the U.S., eventually succeeding.

-Red Winter (1985)

-Ryan is tasked with investigating a possible East German defector.
-Accompanied by CIA officer Mary Pat Foley, he meets the defector, a Stasi major named Kurt Pfeiffer, who had passed on intelligence about radar technology and identified a mole at the CIA station in West Berlin.
-After finding out that Pfeiffer had taken the intelligence from physicist Uwe Hauptman's research through his wife Elke, Ryan instead transports Hauptman and his family across the border to West Berlin, and arranges for Pfeiffer to be given back to Stasi in exchange for a U.S. Foreign Service officer who had been captured by Stasi after Pfeiffer had originally passed her the information.
+The prequel novel Red Winter (2022), written by Marc Cameron and set after the events of Red October, focuses on Ryan and CIA officer Mary Pat Foley as they are tasked with investigating a possible East German defector.